 - Other highly recommended draws are Casa del Cine (950 210 030), the Museum of the Guitar (950 274 358), both with a price of € 3 pax, the Aljibes (andalusi tanks) of Jairán (950 273 039) and the magnificent Museum of Almería (950 100 409), an original and attractive proposal to immerse yourself in the treasures of Almeria archeology.
 Except for the Casa del Cine and Almería Museum, you will find the rest of the destinations in the historic center, without having to move on foot more than 10 minutes from one place to another.
 If you are still animated, a visit to the Central Market will not leave you indifferent.

 - Lastly, it never hurts to know the location of the Tourist Office, (950 210 538/) which is located in Paseo de Almería, the main boulevard.

-What & where to eat
+What & where to eat in Almería

-An unbeatable offer is what you will find in Almería, Spanish capital of Gastronomy 2019, since the whole city is full of bars and restaurants where you can enjoy tapas and portions of the best products of the land and the sea.
+Of course, sightseeing Almería also mean gastronomy, & an unbeatable offer is what you will find in Almería, Spanish capital of Gastronomy 2019, since the whole city is full of bars and restaurants where you can enjoy tapas and portions of the best products of the land and the sea.
 Obviously the downtown is the hub, and if you pass through Jovellanos, Real or Trajano Streets, you will easily spot it.
 At this point I suggest you take a look at this other post, or turn to Tripadvisor.

-Choosing your guided-tour
+Choosing your guided-tour in Almería

 And if you visit us in summertime, (very important) try to make the tour from 19.00 on!

-So, get ready for this cosy & bright city!!!
+So, get ready for sightseeing Almería!!!